Claire Holt: 2020s: Established actress

 In 2021, Holt had a starring role in Untitled Horror Movie.
 She also collaborated with the brand Andie Swim to design a swimsuit collection.
 In November of the same year, she appeared in the Originals spin-off series Legacies as Rebekah Mikaelson.

 In 2022, Holt appeared again in Legacies as Rebekah Mikaelson for one episode, playing the character for the last time.

 In October 2024, Holt collaborated with business company VEE Collective to design her dream set of VEE bags.

-In November 2024, Holt participated in her third marathon and her second in New York City, in partnership with Maybelline.
+In November 2024 and 2025, Holt participated in her third and fourth marathons and her second and third in New York City, in partnership with Maybelline.

+In December 2025, Holt was interviewed by E!
+News and revealed that she is taking a break from acting to focus on raising her three children.

 Other projects

-Website
+Website and YouTube channel

 In January 2023, Holt announced that she had opened a website, in which weekly she would bring content to her fans such as make-up, fashion choices, maternity issues and much more.
+In March 2026, Holt created a YouTube channel named after her website, where she documents various moments and phases of her life through vlogs.

+Fashion: Saint Sirène

+On 9 April 2026, Holt launched her first clothing brand, Saint Sirène, in collaboration with her friend Madeline Simmer.
+The concept originated from Holt’s personal search for a white T-shirt that met her expectations.
+After reaching out to friends and her Instagram audience, she gathered a range of responses highlighting common frustrations and unmet needs.
+Drawing on this feedback, Holt and Simmer spent a year developing the brand, focusing on three distinct cuts designed to achieve an ideal white T-shirt.

+Holt and Simmer are planning to expand their clothing line in the future.